The surroundings of Rome: a food and wine tour in Frascati

 Equally beautiful are Villa Tuscolana or Rufinella, in the Vanvitellian style, and Villa Lancellotti, born on land that saw Roman soldiers bring back numerous victories.
 Do not forget to admire the Teatro dell'Acqua, a fountain created by the Ponzio, the Maderno and the Fontana, located in the gardens of Villa Torlonia, a seventeenth-century mansion where Clemente VIII also lived.

 Finish your stay in Frascati in the Villa Falconieri, whose beauty is linked above all to its sumptuous interiors where mythological and country-style frescoes abound.
 The central hall is particularly beautiful where, looking up, you can admire the painted ceiling with a Venus receiving sea gifts from the god Neptune, while in the Sala della Primavera you'll find yourself surrounded by frescoes of doves and allegories of the seasons.

 Do you want to stay in Rome?

-For this location we recommend Infinity Hotel Roma, ideal for discovering Rome thanks to its strategic location.
+For this location we recommend Infinity Hotel St. Peter Roma, the ideal starting point to discover Rome!